BerkeleyLab/Marble/README.md

 These are EPS files, authored using [xcircuit](http://opencircuitdesign.com/xcircuit/).
 Maybe you want to use GhostView to look at them.

+Also see notes on [current measurement capabilities](docs/shunts.md) at runtime.

 ## Scripting and processing

 See the [scripts subdirectory](scripts) for